 Fox – As a fine art photographer who specializes in large-format prints of nature, I was ecstatic to find out a mother fox gave birth to fox kits in Chicago’s Millennium Park.
 Each morning, I headed down to the protected area to see them playing.
 I was so proud of the city for leaving them alone.
 By using a 500mm lens with a 1.4x extender, I was able to capture beautiful, intimate images of the foxes before they moved on.

-Whitetail deer -In Rosehill Cemetery, a herd of white-tail deer have moved in to become permanent residents.
+Whitetail deer -In Rosehill Cemetery, a herd of white-tail deer has moved in to become permanent residents.
 I had to see this for myself one day, so I packed up my powerful equipment and looked for them on the property.
 It didn’t take long to come across two large males quietly grazing in the winter sun.
 I framed a few nice compositions of them and left them to their quiet afternoon.

-Wood Ducks and Mallard Ducks -On Chicago’s west side lays a very large park named Humboldt Park.
+Wood Ducks and Mallard Ducks -On Chicago’s west side lies a very large park named Humboldt Park.
 This park and neighborhood have a bad reputation for being troubled with gang activity.
 Despite these issues, most of the time, the park is safe, with children playing and families out enjoying the outdoors.
 On the North end is a large pond with natural areas along its edges providing great nesting opportunities for ducks.
 One late winter evening, when the sun was casting beautiful light across the pond, I got down very low to the ground, placing the ducks between myself and the sun.
 This angle allowed me to capture the wings potentially illuminated by the back-lit positioned sun.
 Then it happened.
 A Drake Mallard duck rose up to shake off his feathers.
 Using a fast shutter speed and wide aperture, I nailed my favorite bird photograph of my collection.

 Cooper’s Hawk – In relatively the same location as the aforementioned ducks were photographed, I spotted a Cooper’s Hawk sitting atop a park light.
 With all the trees around, the raptor still decided the light was its best vantage point.
 I wanted to frame this scene with a post-apocalyptic feel to it.
 A scene where the wild animals were taken back over.